-- ▶ Center angle?
+- Contour departure - ▶ Select the departure function DEP CT - ▶ Center angle?
 Enter the departure angle, e.g. 90°, and confirm with the ENT key - ► Circle radius?
 Enter the departure radius, e.g. 8 mm, and confirm with the ENT key - ▶ Feed rate F=?
-Enter the positioning feed rate, e.g. 3000 mm/min and confirm with the ENT key - ▶ Miscellaneous function M?
+Enter the positioning feed rate, e.g. 3000 mm/min and confirm with the ENT key - Miscellaneous function M?
 Switch off the coolant, e.g. M9, with the END key: The TNC saves the entered positioning block - ▶ Retract the tool: Press the orange axis key Z in order to get clear in the tool axis, and enter the value for the position to be approached, e.g. 250.
-Confirm with the ENT key - Confirm Radius comp.: RL/RR/no comp? by pressing the ENT key: Do not activate the radius compensation - Confirm Feed rate F=? with the ENT key: Move at rapid traverse (FMAX) - ▶ Miscellaneous function M?
+Confirm with the ENT key - ► Confirm Radius comp.: RL/RR/no comp? by pressing the ENT key: Do not activate the radius compensation - ➤ Confirm Feed rate F=? with the ENT key: Move at rapid traverse (FMAX) - Miscellaneous function M?
 Enter M2 to end the program and confirm with the END key: The TNC saves the entered positioning block

-- Complete example with NC blocks: See "Example: Linear movements and chamfers with Cartesian coordinates" on page 183 - Creating a new program: See "Creating and Writing Programs" on page 83 - Approaching/departing contours: See "Contour Approach and Departure" on page 166 - Programming contours: See "Overview of path functions" on page 174 - Programmable feed rates: See "Possible feed rate input" on page 87 - Tool radius compensation: See "Tool radius compensation" on page 157 - Miscellaneous functions (M): See "Miscellaneous Functions for Program Run Control, Spindle and Coolant" on page 307
+- Complete example with NC blocks: See "Example: Linear movements and chamfers with Cartesian coordinates" on page 191 - Creating a new program: See "Creating and writing programs" on page 83 - Approaching/departing contours: See "Contour approach and departure" on page 174 - Programming contours: See "Overview of path functions" on page 182 - Programmable feed rates: See "Possible feed rate input" on page 87 - Tool radius compensation: See "Tool radius compensation" on page 165 - Miscellaneous functions (M): See "Miscellaneous functions for program run control, spindle and coolant" on page 313

-Creating a cycle program
+Create a cycle program